 Solidarity invites us to remember that we are all children of God who share in one another's joy and suffering.
-This is a key component of working together to seek justice for all God's children.
+This is a key component of working together to seek justice for all of God's children.
 Being in solidarity with others lifts us from our individualism and offers us the opportunity to work together to address poverty.

-Join us from January 29 - February 1 for the 2022 Virtual Catholic Social Ministry Gathering!
-This year, we will pray, learn, and advocate together on our Catholic vision for the post-pandemic world and call to bring justice to the margins.
+Join us January 28-31 for the 2023 Catholic Social Ministry Gathering!
+This year, we will gather in person to pray, learn, and advocate together on our Catholic call to help heal a world broken by conflict, division, and inequality.